-UP: Army Major arrested in connection with the murder of another officer's wife
+Major Nikhil Handa arrested for allegedly murdering fellow army officer's wife

 Shailaja Dwivedi and her husband Amit Dwivedi lived in the Army quarters in west Delhi's Naraina with their six-year-old son.

+"Accused has been brought to Delhi.
+He knew the victim since 2015.
+During an argument, he attacked her with a knife, threw her out the car and ran over her," Delhi Police's DCP West, V Singh told the media.

-Major Handa and Shailza Dwivedi, wife of Major Amit Dwivedi, met about two months ago in Nagaland, where both the officers were working together, the police said.
+Major Nikhil Handa and Shailza Dwivedi, wife of Major Amit Dwivedi, met about two months ago in Nagaland, where both the officers were working together, the police said.
 Ms Dwivedi then moved to Delhi after her husband was transferred.

 Shailaja was a homemaker.
 Amit, who is posted in Dimapur, had recently come to Delhi for training.